yunkunrao/tendermint.com/content/tutorials/launch-a-tmsp-testnet.md

     - "mintnet"
 ---

 _This tutorial is second in a series.
-See [Introducing TMSP](/posts/introducing-tmsp/) for links to all the tutorials in this series._
+See [this post](/posts/tendermint-socket-protocol/) for links to all the tutorials in this series._

 ### Tendermint Core